yanhuigit/ionic2-demo/README.md

-# This is an ionic2 simple demo
+# This is a simple demo bulid by ionic2.